yureek/S-HealthStack.github.io/pages/developer-guide/installation/install-backend.md

      -d \
      hrp-account-service:0.9.0
    ```

+   ***Understanding:***

+   This command runs a Docker container for an account service, with various environment variables set.
+The container is based on the `hrp-account-service:0.9.0` image and is named `hrp-account-service`.
+It is connected to the `hrp` network, and it exposes port `8080` on the Docker host.
+The environment variables set in the container include the SMTP server host address and port, email account credentials, super token URL, JWK URL, PostgreSQL database URL, database name, username, and password.
+These values should be customized to match the value you want to use in your environment.

-## VIII.
+## IX.
 Create Firebase Service Account

+1. If you do not have an account, create a Firebase account and a project with default settings by visiting: [Firebase (google.com)](https://firebase.google.com/)

+2. Go to the [Firebase console]([Firebase console](https://console.firebase.google.com/)) and select your project.

+3. Click on the gear icon in the top left corner to access your project settings.

+4. Click on the **Service accounts** tab.

+5. Click **Generate new private key** button to generate a new service account key file.

-1. Create a Firebase **service-account-key.json** file.
+6. Return to the terminal and create a Firebase **service-account-key.json** file.

    ```
    cd <install_path>/backend-system/platform
    touch service-account-key.json
    ```

-2. In the Firebase console, navigate to **Settings > Service accounts**.

-3. Click **Generate new private key**.

-4. Update the **service-account-key.json** file using the instructions at [https://firebase.google.com/docs/admin/setup?authuser=0](https://firebase.google.com/docs/admin/setup?authuser=0){:target="_blank"}.
+7. Update the **service-account-key.json** file with the private key generated in step 5 using the instructions at [https://firebase.google.com/docs/admin/setup?authuser=0](https://firebase.google.com/docs/admin/setup?authuser=0){:target="_blank"}.
-   >  Be sure to keep this file private and securely-stored.
+   >  Be sure to keep this file private and securely stored.
 It contains your unique security key.

-## IX.
-Deploy Platform
+## X. Deploy Platform

 1. Test and format the code.